Bruce Eric Kaplan

+Biography

 Kaplan joined the crew of Six Feet Under during the first season in 2001, as a supervising producer.
 He scripted two episodes of the first season, "The Foot" and "The New Person."
 He was promoted to co-executive producer for the second season in 2002 and wrote another two episodes, "The Invisible Woman" and "The Secret."
 He remained a co-executive producer for the third season, in 2003, and wrote an episode entitled "The Trap".
 He was promoted to executive producer for the fourth season, in 2004, and wrote another episode, "The Dare."
 He served as executive producer during the fifth and final season and wrote his last episode "The Silence."
 Kaplan wrote seven episodes for the series.
-In 2012, he became a co-executive producer on the HBO series Girls.
+In 2012, he became a co-executive producer on, and wrote for, the HBO series Girls.
+He is of Jewish descent.